Centrifugal Wheel Blast

 The other type of wheel blasting uses compressed air instead of an abrasive.
 The air moves at a high velocity to achieve the finished look.
 This type is typically used for items that are more fragile.

-Centrifugal Wheel Blasting at Finishing Systems
+Centrifugal Wheel Blasting At Finishing Systems

 At Finishing Systems, we offer a variety of abrasives available for this service to help give your parts the exact finish that you need.
 If you are unsure of which type of abrasive to use, we will review the parts you want to have blasted, the capacity of our machines and how many of those parts you have.
 To learn more about our centrifugal wheel blast services, contact us today to receive a free quote.